-Dov S. Zakheim has served as a director of our company since July 2010.
+Dov S. Zakheim has served as a director of our Company since July 2010.
 Dr. Zakheim is currently a Senior Fellow at CNA: Analysis & Solutions, a federally funded think tank, and a Senior Advisor at the Center for Strategic and International Studies.
 From May 2004 to July 2010, Dr. Zakheim served as Vice President and subsequently as Senior Vice President of Booz Allen Hamilton, a global strategy and technology consulting firm, where he was a leader in the firm's global defense practice.
-From May 2001 to April 2004, Dr. Zakheim was Under Secretary of Defense (Comptroller) and Chief Financial Officer for the DoD.
-From October 2002 to April 2004, Dr. Zakheim served as the DoD's coordinator of civilian programs in Afghanistan.
-Dr. Zakheim serves as a member of the board of directors of Sprint Federal Operations LLC and currently serves on its compensation committee.
-Dr. Zakheim has also served as a member of the board of directors of Standard Aero Corp. since 2008 and as a member of their audit committee since 2012.
-Dr. Zakheim also serves as a board member of the American Jewish Committee, the Foreign Policy Research Institute, and the Center for the National Interest.
+From May 2001 to April 2004, Dr. Zakheim was Under Secretary of Defense (Comptroller) and Chief Financial Officer for the United States Department of Defense.
+From October 2002 to April 2004, Dr. Zakheim served as the United States Department of Defense's coordinator of civilian programs in Afghanistan.
+Dr. Zakheim serves as the Chairman of the Board of directors of Sprint Federal Operations LLC.
+Dr. Zakheim has previously served as a member of the board of directors from 2010 to 2011.
+Dr. Zakheim has served as a member of ISO Group, Inc.'s board of directors from 2010 to 2014.
+Dr. Zakheim has also serves as a board member of the American Jewish Committee, the Foreign Policy Research Institute, and the Center for the National Interest.
 Dr. Zakheim holds a Bachelor of Arts degree from Columbia College at Columbia University, was a General Course student at the London School of Economics, and holds a Doctor of Philosophy from St. Antony's College at the University of Oxford.

-Our board of directors has determined that Dr. Zakheim is an independent director.
+Our board of directors has determined that Dr. Zakheim is an independent director and an "audit committee financial expert" as described in applicable SEC rules.
 Dr. Zakheim was nominated to the board of directors because of his substantial financial and accounting experience acquired in the course of acting as Chief Financial Officer for the U.S. Department of Defense, his expertise and leadership skills in global defense, and his national security qualifications.